-- Mother's right arm holds infant along his spine. - Mother's right hand supports infant's shoulders and neck.
-Her forearm supports the infant's back and bottom. - Mother can hold her breast with her left hand.
+- Mother's right arm holds infant along their spine. - Mother's right hand supports infant's shoulders and neck.
+The mother's forearm supports the infant's back and bottom. - Mother can hold the breast with her left hand.
 See Other Latching Techniques, page 7. - Mother observes signs of an effective latch.
 See page 5. - Once infant is latched, mother may shift to a different position (e.g., cradle position).